Reasonably reasoning AI agents can avoid game-theoretic failures in zero-shot, provably: Zero-shot Nash convergence

 \section{Zero-shot Nash convergence}

 We now show that the reasonably reasoning agents we defined in Section \ref{sec:rr}, together with a learnability condition on beliefs, generate play that is eventually weakly close to Nash equilibrium play along the realized path.
-This argument follows the weak-subjective-equilibrium framework in \cite{norman2022possibility}, adapted to LLM agent-specific setups discussed in Section \ref{sec:rr}, i.e., (i) asymptotic (on-path) $\varepsilon$-consistency and (ii) the finite-menu KL-separation for verifying the learnability condition.
+This argument follows the weak-subjective-equilibrium framework in \cite{norman2022possibility}, adapted to the LLM-agent setup discussed in Section~\ref{sec:rr}.